Until the End of Time (Justin Timberlake and Beyoncé song)

-"Until the End of Time" is a song recorded by American singer-songwriter Justin Timberlake from his second studio album, FutureSex/LoveSounds (2006), written and produced by Timberlake, Timbaland, and Nate "Danja" Hills.
-The song was later re-recorded as a duet featuring American singer Beyoncé, which was released as a single on November 13, 2007 and included on the Deluxe Edition of the album.
+"Until the End of Time" is a song recorded by American singer Justin Timberlake from his second studio album, FutureSex/LoveSounds (2006), written and produced by Timberlake, Timbaland, and Nate "Danja" Hills.
+The song was later re-recorded as a duet featuring American singer-songwriter Beyoncé, which was released as a single on November 13, 2007, and included on the Deluxe Edition of the album.
 It reached the top 20 on the US Billboard Hot 100, being the sixth single from the album to do so, with Timberlake becoming the only male artist in the decade to achieve this.
 During the concert tour FutureSex/LoveShow, Timberlake performed the song as a piano solo.

 Composition

 "Until the End of Time" is a quiet storm ballad, R&B slow jam.
 The song utilizes Linn drums, which Ben Williams of New York compared to Prince's "The Beautiful Ones".

 The digital download and vinyl editions of the album pair the track with a prelude titled "Set the Mood".
 The version on the standard edition does not feature the prelude, where it is instead attached to the end of the previous track, "Summer Love", as an interlude.
 The Beyoncé single also does not feature it.